jupyterlab/extension-examples/server-extension/README.md

 **Note**

 > Server extensions can be used for different frontends (like
-> JupyterLab and the classical Jupyter Notebook).
+> JupyterLab and Jupyter Notebook).
 Some additional
-> documentation is available in the [Notebook documentation](https://jupyter-notebook.readthedocs.io/en/stable/extending/handlers.html)
+> documentation is available in the [Jupyter Server documentation](https://jupyter-server.readthedocs.io/en/latest/developers/extensions.html#adding-extension-endpoints)

 ## Packaging the Extension